rdpatil4/ESClient/README.md

 Elastic search client tool for easy search, edit and delete Index documents.
 The search results are presented in tabular format instead of JSON for easy reading through the results.
+Routing key support is now added to the tool.
+Enter the routing key value when updating and deleting the records that use routing key.

 ###Configuration: